jamakassi-wejxKZ-9IZg-unsplash

 9. Build online presence

 Nowadays, it’s quite easy to become famous on social media.
 Yet, it also doesn’t happen overnight, but it provides you with the opportunity to interact with people, get feedback, and find your audience.
-You probably follow quite a few creators who educate others about music, share fun facts, or promote their art.
+You likely follow several creators who educate others about music, share interesting facts, or promote their art.
 It’s time to become more visible yourself.

-Think about what you can bring to an already existing online segment.
-Maybe you will be the first one to talk about genres and problems that concern you in particular.
+Consider what you can contribute to an existing online segment.
+Perhaps you will be the first to discuss genres and issues that concern you in particular.
 You can also use free tools to create your website, which will be your portfolio in the future.